-Disbursements from non-appropriated funds (NAF) were not consistently subjected to procurement procedures due to the absence of formal procurement rules and regulations governing non-appropriated funds.
-The Mayors' Council of Guam has established a Task Force to research and clarify procurement regulations applicable to NAF.
+The file of comparative prices for check #2457 in the amount of \$3,212 was not provided for examination.
+While it is the practice of the Agat Mayor's Office to obtain at least three quotations, these disbursements from the Senior Citizens Center funds may not have been subjected to procurement procedures due to the absence of formal procurement rules and regulations governing non-appropriated funds.
+The Mayors' Council of Guam has established a Task Force to research and clarify procurement regulations applicable to NAF (which include Senior Citizens Center funds).
 Currently, the Task Force is in the process of developing a uniform procurement policy.